 •Does this practitioner or vendor promise miracles that no one else seems to achieve?

 The hat dramatically improved the condition of two autistic children who wore it every night for 10 years.
 Both children were declared hopeless autistics in 2000.
 They stopped wearing the hats in 2010.
-The boy, now 23, is doing well in a local college.
-The girl, now 22, attends a state university.
+The boy, now 27, graduated from college and lives at home.
+The girl, now 25, is working full time.
 Their cousins also tried the hat for less than a year and had some results but the mother did not persevere and her children stopped wearing their hats.
 Parents must train their children to wear the hat for hours at a time and the hat must be worn consistently to work.
 The hat also helped a mute autistic girl to speak in 2003.
 After wearing the hat for three months she started to speak.
 She now has a college degree in art and is working full time.
 The neuro hat is also helping a seven year old autistic boy with behavior problems.

 •Is the person promising the outcome also asking me for money?

 I give the hats to people to try for free.
 I have never charged anybody for a hat.
 The hats now take about 5 hours to make.
 I sew them with a $1,600 industrial sewing machine for durability that I purchased with my own money.

 Inventor Michael Menkin sewing a Neruo Hat or “Thought Screen Helmet” with an industrial sewing machine which he bought with his own money.
 He gives the hats to people for free.
 Each hat takes five hours to make and costs about $45.
 He also makes baseball caps lined with velostat.

 •Do I find any scientific research supporting their claims, or are there only individual (often emotional) testimonials of effects?